CONCACAF W Championship

-The CONCACAF W Championship (previously known as the CONCACAF Women's Championship, CONCACAF Women's Invitational Tournament, CONCACAF Women's Gold Cup and CONCACAF Women's World Cup Qualifying) is an association football competition organized by the Confederation of North, Central American and Caribbean Association Football (CONCACAF) that often serves as the qualifying competition to the Women's World Cup, and recently the Olympics.
+The CONCACAF W Championship is a women's association football competition for national teams organized by the Confederation of North, Central American and Caribbean Association Football (CONCACAF) that often serves as the qualifying competition to the Women's World Cup, and recently the Olympics.
 In years when the tournament has been held outside the World Cup qualifying cycle, non-CONCACAF members have been invited.
 CONCACAF is the governing body for football for North America, Central America and the Caribbean.
 The most successful country has been the United States, winning their ninth title in 2022.

 History

 2000

 Six member women's national teams participated: Canada, the U.S., Costa Rica, Guatemala, Mexico, Trinidad and Tobago, as well as two invited teams, Brazil and China.
 The United States hosted the tournament and were champions.

 2002

 The 2002 Women's Gold Cup was an eight-team tournament hosted by Canada and the United States.
 The two finalists qualified for the 2003 FIFA Women's World Cup and the third-place team qualified for the World Cup playoff.
 After 16 games (played as 8 doubleheaders) the United States were tournament champions, defeating Canada in overtime in the final.
 Mia Hamm scored the golden goal, taking the U.S. to their second Women's Gold Cup title.
 The U.S. had a 9–0–1 Gold Cup record, including 48 goals for and two goals against, both scored by Charmaine Hooper of Canada.